notpeter/AxiDraw_API/README.txt

 Stand-alone command line interface and python API for the AxiDraw writing and drawing machine.

-Supported on python 2.7+, python 3.6+, Mac, Windows, and Linux.
+Supported on python 3.6+, Mac, Windows, and Linux.

 Copyright 2020 Evil Mad Scientist Laboratories